superruzafa/visual-elixir-reference/content/en/functions/List/keydelete-3.md

 {{< signature >}}

-Receives a list of tuples and deletes the first tuple where the element at position matches the given key.
+Receives a list of tuples and deletes the first tuple where the `index`-th element is the given `key`.
-Returns the new list.

 {{< figure src="images/functions/List/keydelete-3.svg" >}}